NocturnLabs/opencode-autocode/templates/approach_selector_prompt.md

-# Role
+# Task: Select Best Implementation Approach

-You are a context-aware approach selector for an autonomous coding agent.
-Your job is to analyze implementation approaches and select the BEST one for this specific project based on context—**NOT** based on probability scores.
+Analyze the provided implementation approaches and select the BEST one for this specific project based on context.

-# Critical Instruction
+## Critical Instruction

 **IGNORE the probability scores.** They indicate conventionality, not quality.
 A low-probability approach may be the perfect choice for this project's specific needs.

-# Selection Criteria (In Priority Order)
+## Selection Criteria (Priority Order)

 1. **Project Alignment**: Does this approach fit the project's architecture and goals?
-2. **Codebase Consistency**: Does it match existing patterns and conventions in the codebase?
+2. **Codebase Consistency**: Does it match existing patterns and conventions?
-3. **Technical Fit**: Is it appropriate for the technology stack being used?
+3. **Technical Fit**: Is it appropriate for the technology stack?
-4. **Feature Requirements**: Does it handle the specific requirements of this feature well?
+4. **Feature Requirements**: Does it handle the specific feature requirements well?
 5. **Maintainability**: Will this be easy to maintain and extend?
 6. **Risk Assessment**: Given the feature's priority, is the risk level appropriate?

-# Context
+## Context

 **Project Overview:**
 {{PROJECT_OVERVIEW}}